 Max is regarded as one of Australia's leading economics and business journalists.
 He has specialised in the areas of business, economics and politics in a journalistic career spanning many decades.
-He has been editor and managing editor of The Australian Financial Review and editor-in-chief of The Bulletin.
+He has been the Editor and Managing Editor of The Australian Financial Review and editor-in-chief of The Bulletin.
 He has also served on the board of Northern Star TV (predecessor to Channel Ten).

-Max serves as a Non-Executive Director of the Asian Masters Fund Limited and is also on the Advisory Board of Emerging Markets Masters Fund.

 He was appointed as Non-Executive Director on 30 November 2009 and he directly holds one and beneficially holds 50,000 fully paid ordinary shares in the capital of the Company.

-During the past three years, he has acted and is currently a Non-Executive Director or a director of the responsible entity of the following Australian listed public entities:
+Max also served as a Non-Executive Director of the Asian Masters Fund Limited and was also on the Advisory Board of Emerging Markets Masters Fund.
+He retired from all positions on 30 June 2017.
+During the past three years, he has acted and was a Non-Executive Director or a director of the responsible entity of the following Australian listed public entities:

-- Asian Masters Fund Limited (since 2007) - Global Resource Masters Fund Limited (since 2008 delisted on 11 March 2016) - Australian Masters Corporate Bond Fund No 5 Limited (since 2009, retired on 25 November 2015) - Australian Masters Yield Fund No 1 Limited (since 2010, retired on 25 November 2015) - Australian Masters Yield Fund No 2 Limited (since 2010, retired on 25 November 2015) - Australian Masters Yield Fund No 3 Limited (since 2011, retired on 25 November 2015) - US Masters Residential Property Fund (since 2011 until 22 June 2015) - US Select Private Opportunities Fund (since 2012 until 23 April 2014).
+- Asian Masters Fund Limited (since 2007, retired on 30 June 2017) - Global Resource Masters Fund Limited (since 2008, delisted on 11 March 2016) - Australian Masters Corporate Bond Fund No 5 Limited (since 2009, retired on 25 November 2015) - Australian Masters Yield Fund No 1 Limited (since 2010, delisted on 28 July 2017, retired on 25 November 2015) - Australian Masters Yield Fund No 2 Limited (since 2010, delisted on 28 July 2017, retired on 25 November 2015) - Australian Masters Yield Fund No 3 Limited (since 2011, retired on 25 November 2015) - US Masters Residential Property Fund (since 2011, until 22 June 2015) - US Select Private Opportunities Fund (since 2012, until 23 April 2014).